An old man relates the tale of a murder he witnessed as a young boy.

 Now, where was I?
 Oh yes, under the stairs.
 Keeping myself low and out of sight as I did, I never could see the tops of any of the tables.
 But I could see as plain as day those unseen things going on down below.

 Of those card players I was watching, two of them were cheating.
 They kept tapping each other with the toes of their boots.
 I guess it was some sort of code they had learned.
 They used it for fleecing those unsuspecting fools who sat at the table with them.
 Miss Libby paid them little attention.
-She was otherwise engaged at another table with a handsome young wrangler.
+She was fully engaged at another table with a handsome young wrangler.
 He was buying her drinks and whispering close to her ear.
 I don’t know what he’d said, but I remember he sure made her laugh.

 As I sat under those stairs observing the room, I saw a pair of boots like I’d never seen before, come up to the batwings.
 They were shiny black and adorned with silver spurs.
 They were held in place by a tooled leather spur strap and a small silver button.
 They didn’t come in right away.
 They just stood in the doorway for a moment or two.
 It was obvious the owner of those fancy boots was taking his time to survey the room.